 Hypnotherapy requires engagement by the client.
 The relationship between the client and hypnotherapist is paramount, as there needs to be trust and rapport.
-That’s why I offer a free initial consultation so we can meet prior to any treatment.
+That’s why I offer a free initial consultation so we can chat prior to any sessions.

 Can Everyone be Hypnotised?

-If you want to be hypnotised, then yes, it is possible for everyone.
+If you want to be hypnotised, then yes, it is possible.
 Some people may experience a deeper level of hypnosis than others, but this does not matter for hypnotherapy to be effective.